 Night and day.
-That’s how Linda Gordon compares her left and right knee replacement surgeries that were performed 13 years apart from each other, by Alexander Gordon, MD (no relation to Linda Gordon).
-Linda came to IBJI 15 years ago based on a recommendation from friends and says her knee replacements are the best thing that ever happened to her.
+That’s how Linda compares her left and right knee replacement surgeries that were performed 13 years apart from each other, by Alexander Gordon, MD.
+Linda came to IBJI 15 years ago based on recommendations from friends and says her knee replacements are the best thing that ever happened to her.
+Keep reading to learn more about her knee replacement then vs. now and the technical advancements over the course of 13 years.

 Linda was 60 at the time of her first surgery, and the recovery was lengthy compared to the second.
 She contracted an infection at the nursing home she stayed at after surgery, causing her to be there for almost two weeks. “[The infection] was a nightmare.
 My knee was swollen, red and I couldn’t bend it.”
 Due to not being able to move her leg for an extended period of time, Linda’s knee developed scar tissue, resulting in the need for a manipulation procedure.
 After the manipulation, it was like a new beginning, she was finally able to bend her new knee and progress with therapy.
 After five months, she was able to get back to the activities she enjoyed most including walking around at art festivals, going on cruises and partaking in cruise activities like snorkeling.